oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 4. Fill out the green button information.

     Option 1: **Green Button Lite**

+    A Green Button Lite is a quick an easy way to create a Green Button for your workshop.
+Instead of provisioning actual resources for the lab, a Green Button Lite will spin up an environment in one of the LiveLabs tenancies with policies and quotas that will allow the USER to provision resources.

     1. Click **Green Button Lite**, understand the instructions, and then **OK**.
     ![Green Button Lite](images/gb-lite.png " ")
     2. Carefully read instructions to understand the Green Button Lite.
 Select what resources you want the users to be able to create.
     ![Green Button Questionnaire](images/gb-lite-questionnaire.png " ")

     Option 2: Regular Green Button

+    A Green Button provides users automatically provisioned resources in an isolated environment in one of our LiveLabs tenancies.
+With this option, you can provision many OCI resources on behalf of the user, who will then be able to complete your workshop with little or no setup.
+LiveLabs cannot handle all OCI resources for green buttons, so each request will be evaluated on a case-by-case basis.
+Also, depending on the green button's complexity, completion time for a green button can range from 1-3 weeks.

     1. Click **Green Button**, understand the instructions, and then **OK**.
     ![Green Button regular](images/gb-regular.png " ")
     2. Carefully read instructions to understand the process of creating a regular Green Button.
 Follow instructions to open **Open Jira Ticket**.
     ![Green Button JIRA](images/gb-regular-info.png " ")

-4. When finished, click **Create** or **Save**.
+5. When finished, click **Create** or **Save**.

-5. You need to create a green button version of your workshop since the setup, instructions, and screenshots will be different for green button users.
+6. You need to create a green button version of your workshop since the setup, instructions, and screenshots will be different for green button users.
 Refer to Lab 2 - Lab 4 to develop your workshop.
 Note that you should update the *workshops/sandbox/index.html* (or *workshops/livelabs/index.html*) and the *workshops/sandbox/manifest.json* (or *workshops/livelabs/manifest.json*), and all necessary lab files.

 6. After the green button is ready, make sure you QA the workshop.
 The green button will be ready for use in production.
 	![Sandbox](images/sandbox.png " ")